Occupational Therapy & Physiotherapy

 - patients receive more co-ordinated treatment packages and better quality of care.

 - both professions benefit from a greater breadth of learning.
 Core knowledge and skills between the professions are identified and training addressed consistently and more efficiently across both groups.

-Introduction of Therapy Assistant Practitioners (Band 4) and Therapy Assistant (Band 2) roles into our core inpatient teams has enabled support staff to carry out both Occupational Therapy and Physiotherapy components of patient care.
+- Therapy Assistant Practitioners (Band 4) and Therapy Assistant (Band 2) roles in our core inpatient teams has enabled support staff to carry out both Occupational Therapy and Physiotherapy components of patient care.
 Again this enables a more coordinated approach for the benefit of our patients.